 When taking your dog outside for bathroom trips, exercise, or enrichment, make sure they are always wearing identification.
 A secure collar and name tag with your phone number on it is the best way to get your dog back home should they get out of the yard or slip out of their harness.
 If your dog is a flight risk, keep them on a leash, even if you have a fully fenced yard.
 Dogs have dug under and climbed over fences all too often when experiencing extreme fear, and even a moment unsupervised can be enough time to bolt.

-For more on 4th of July preparedness check out our other blog here!
+For more on 4th of July preparedness, check out our blog post Preparing your dog for July 4th!

 See you next time, at Central Bark!